Jojutla: Waterparks

+Historical and cultural sites

 The Ex-hacienda La Perseverancia (The Perseverance) was founded in 1870 and has a rice mill.

 Jardines de Mexico (Garden of Mexico), located in Tehuixla, is the largest ornamental garden in the world.
 There are 65 million flowers and 22,000 trees in seven gardens over an area of 51 ha.
 An annual hot-air balloon fest is offered there.
 Festival Vaivén 2019 (art & music festival) was celebrated in Jardines de Mexico, March 30, 2019.

 The town of Chisco is not far from Lake Tequesquitengo.
 Visitors can enjoy Class 3 river rafting and tubing on the Amacuzac River; mountain biking (500 km of tracks); ultralight aviation; camping; and more.
 (Temporarily closed).